 Dutch Food & Dutch Candy

 CANDY.
 I have a massive sweet tooth and well, I absolutely love Dutch candy.
 For those who also love candy, it’s the perfect gift.
 If you’re looking for some delicious candy, consider bringing home a couple large bars of Tony’s Chocolonely, one of my favorite Dutch chocolates.
-(Definitely pick up the Caramel Sea Salt flavor, which I’m addicted to.)
-Similarly, consider buying a couple bags of drop (Dutch licorice), and salmiak lollie if you’re looking for something funky to surprise family/friends.
-I consider receiving Dutch chocolate one of my favorite gifts from the Netherlands to date.
+(Definitely pick up the orange Caramel Sea Salt flavor, which I’m addicted to.)
+You can visit Tony’s flagship store in Westergasfabriek to buy these delicious Dutch souvenirs or stop off at Primera or Albert Heijn.

 Dutch jigsaw puzzles